-I like simple colors when it comes to my user interface in Windows.
+I like simple colors when it comes to the user interface in Windows.
 I do not need transparency, fancy color schemes, shadows and other effects.
-That's why I use the Aero Basic theme and not the standard Aero theme.
+That's why I use the Aero Basic theme and not the standard Aero theme on machines running Windows 7.

 A dominantly green or pink desktop wallpaper image would be automatically matched with green or pink window colors in Windows 8.